kdgdkd/ramiho/README.md

 **Locale**
-ramiho comes with Spanish and English interfaces. ramiho would like to speak your language, so please consider creating new locales.
-Choose which to use within the fCONF function (change fLOCALE_EN for fLOCALE_ES to turn the interface to Spanish).
+ramiho comes with Spanish and English interfaces.
+Choose which to use within the fCONF function (change fLOCALE_EN for fLOCALE_ES to turn the interface to Spanish), or consider creating new locales.

 **Favorite Connexions**
 ramiho allows to load preferred connexion configurations in batch, using the [Favorite Connexions](https://edpanfleto.com/kdgdkd/git/ramiho_favcnx.png "Favorite Connexions" ) menu.
 You should customize this section to have an easy way of loading your own favorite setup configurations.